ThomasRohde/concept-hierarchy-designer/README.md

 - 📋 Create and manage hierarchical concept trees
 - 🔄 Drag and drop nodes to reorganize your hierarchy
-- ✏️ Edit node labels and descriptions
+- ✏️ Edit node labels and descriptions with **Markdown support**
+- 📝 Rich text formatting in descriptions (bold, italic, code, lists, links)
 - 🧠 AI-powered "Magic Wand" feature to generate child concepts using Gemini API
 - 📋 Copy/cut/paste functionality for nodes and branches
+- 🎯 Interactive capability cards with three-generation view
 - 🌈 Modern, responsive UI with animations
 - 💾 Local storage persistence for your concept trees